rorihara/Keplerian_Mask_Generator/README.md

 - $R_b$ is a characteristic radius beyond which the height drops off　exponentially. (`['Rb_u']`, `['Rb_l']`)

 ### Line Widths
-The radial profile of the line width (Doppler parameter) is modeled using the following equation:
+The profile of the line width (Doppler parameter) is modeled using the following equation:

 $$\Delta V = L_{0} \left(\frac{r}{100\text{au}}\right)^p
 \left(\frac{z}{100\text{au}}\right)^q $$